Defalt-cloud/CTF-Writeups/TryHackMe/Agent-sudo/agent-sudo.md

-Agent Sudo :

 You found a secret server located under the deep sea.
 Your task is to hack inside the server and reveal the truth.

+What we can learn from this machine :
+* Hydra
+* Enumerations
+* Sudo exploit
+* JohnTheRipper zip file hash crack
+* Binwalk / Steghide usage

 # Task 2 : Enumerate
 ```